Blood Youth: History

 Leicester melodic hardcore band Climates broke up after the departure of vocalist Wesley Thompson.
 On Climates' final tour, they recruited Kaya Tarsus, formerly of Harrogate band Book of Job to fill in on vocals.
 After the tour, the remaining members formed Blood Youth at the end of 2014.
 On 11 May 2015, they released their debut single "Failure", which was a part of their debut EP Inside My Head released on 22 June 2015.
 Later that year, Powels departed from the band.
 On 17 December, Bowden also departed from the band, joining Welsh pop punk band Neck Deep.
 On 11 January 2016, they released their second EP Closure.
 The EP's first single was "Closure", released on 28 January.
 On 23 May, the EP's second single was released, titled "Mood Swings".

 On 6 February 2017, they released the single "Reason to Stay".
 On 27 February, they released the single "I Remember".
 On 20 March, they released the single "Making Waves" All three single were included on their debut album Beyond Repair, released on 7 April 2017.
 In October 2017, they supported Neck Deep on their European headline tour, alongside As It Is and Real Friends.
 From 8 to 10 April 2017, they played a mini headline tour, with support from Holding Absence and Loathe.

 On 19 August 2018, they released the single "Starve".
 On 4 February 2019, they released the single "Spineless".
 The singles were included on their second album Starve released on 22 February 2019.
 From 1 to 8 March 2019, they headlined a tour of the UK supported by Lotus Eater and Palm Reader.

 On 5 November 2019, they released the non-album single "Playing The Victim".
 On 28 June 2021, they released the single "Iron Lung", Around this time it was announced that Hallett was no longer a member of the band and that he had been replaced by new drummer Brad Ratcliffe.
 On 23 July, they released the single "Cells".
 On 25 August, they released the single "Body of Wire".
 On 2 September, they released the single "Colony3".
 After performing at the 2021 Slam Dunk Festival, Tarsus departed from the group.
-On 6 September 2021, former God Complex vocalist Harry Rule was announced as the band's new lead vocalist.
+On 6 September 2021, God Complex vocalist Harry Rule was announced as the band's new lead vocalist.
 From 15 to 26 September 2021, they toured the UK on a headline tour, supported by Death Blooms.
 On 30 September, the band announced that their third studio album, Visions Of Another Hell, would be released the following day, 1 October.
 The album included the five previously released singles and is the final release to include Tarsus.
-From 21 February 2021 to 13 March, they will tour Europe on a co-headline tour with Cane Hill, supported by Diamond Construct.

 On 24 January 2023, the band announced that they would be entering a hiatus.